egoist/vue-timeago/README.md

 The older version (700 bytes gzipped) is much smaller than the current version (2.8kB gzipped) that uses [`date-fns`](https://date-fns.org/).

-But the current version gives more precise result (and hopefull handles more edge cases), and we don't need to maintain a big list of locale messages because `date-fns` already did it for us.
+But the current version gives more precise result (and hopefully handles more edge cases), and we don't need to maintain a big list of locale messages because `date-fns` already did it for us.

 ## Development